RoboDonut/Viewer/README.md

+A slightly modified version of the Esri Basic Viewer that allows a custom AMD module to be plugged in and have it appear as one of the panels.

+In the index.html, a custom event will be emitted by the app class called 'found-custom-tool', which will be triggered for any items in the 'tools' with a name that does not match any of the default Viewer tools.
+This event includes references to the config for the tool, the curren tool list used by the toolbar, and the toolbar object itself.
+These are sufficient for a custom module to add itself to the list of tools by calling the toolbar.createTool(toolConfig,panelSize) function inside of a method that returns a promise object (toolConfig = the object from the list of tools in defaults.js, and panelSize = "large", "medium" or "small").
+The toolbar.createTool() method returns the domNode of the content panel that is displayed when the tool is selected - this is where your custom module can display it's controls/content.

+If your tool needs to interact with or add content to the map, you can use the map propety of the toolbar object (as it is returned by the found-custom-tool event).

 basic-viewer-template
 =====================

 *Basic Viewer*  is a configurable application template used to display a web map with a specified set of commonly used tools and options.

 ![Screen Shot](https://dl.dropboxusercontent.com/u/24627279/screenshots/Viewer_screenshot.png)